 Some of the disadvantages of forming an LLC are as follows:

 - Ownership Transfer.
-Contrary to the way it works in a corporation, LLCs have narrower restrictions on the transfer of ownerships.
+Contrary to how it works in a corporation, LLCs have restrictions on the transfer of ownership.
 If you're planning on owning the business for a short term, then it may be better to rethink or research your options further before you decide to form an LLC.

 - Initial expenses.
 State filing fees must be paid for the formation of an LLC.
 Annual report or franchise fees are also imposed by certain states – and this is in the form of ongoing fees after the articles of organization are filed with the state.
 Sole proprietorships and general partnerships are exempted from filing any articles and fees, which makes forming an LLC a little costlier than forming a sole proprietorship.

 - Lack of laws and regulations.
-As 'LLC' is a newly established form of business, there aren't many laws or standard legal patterns for LLCs in place yet.
+As 'LLC' is a newly established type of business, there aren't many laws or standard legal patterns for LLCs in place yet.
 Incorporations enjoy the benefits of bylaws and standard laws, which makes LLCs more vulnerable.